Pro Xe Automotive P1 Blog

 - Fully built engine (forged pistons & rods)

-- Block shims / liner reinforcement (required)
+- Block shims / liner reinforcement

-- Large-frame turbo (GTX30-class or larger)
+- K16 hybrid or Large-frame turbo (GTX30-class or larger)

 - Advanced intercooling & oil cooling